On this page:

 Frederick Sheldon Fellowships

-Sheldon Fellowships support research, study, and/or travel abroad or within the United States (although not at Harvard University).
+Sheldon Fellowships support research, study, and/or travel abroad, or for exceptional projects, within the United States (although not at Harvard University or in the Boston area).
 While the Sheldon Fellowship permits travel in the United States, the primary intention of this fellowship is to help students spend an academic year abroad.
-Preference is given to students who have or will have a Harvard degree at the time of the fellowship.

 Stipend, Tenure, and Location